Domination

 • Kittay, Eva Feder, 1999, Love’s Labor: Essays on Women, Equality and Domination, New York: Routledge.

-• Kolodny, Niko, forthcoming, “Being under the Power of Others”, in Republicanism and Democracy, Yiftah Elizar and Geneviève Rousselière (eds.), Cambridge: Cambridge University Press.
+• Kolodny, Niko, 2019, “Being under the Power of Others”, in Republicanism and Democracy, Yiftah Elizar and Geneviève Rousselière (eds.), Cambridge: Cambridge University Press.

 • Krause, Sharon R, 2013, “Beyond Non-Domination: Agency, Inequality, and the Meaning of Freedom”, Philosophy & Social Criticism, 39(2): 187–208. doi:10.1177/0191453712470360